syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 ## Show Warning for unsupported elements

-When an unsupported element is used in PowerPoint presentation, warning will be shown while perform PowerPoint to PDF conversion, then the library will illustrate whether to continue or Skip PowerPoint to PDF conversion.
+The Presentation library allows you to skip a PowerPoint presentation to PDF conversion in ASP.NET Core and Xamarin platforms, when the Presentation library unsupported elements in PDF conversion such as Metafile images and charts (supported from Net Standard 2.0) are used in a PowerPoint document.

-The following code sample demonstrates whether to continue or skip PowerPoint to PDF conversion, when an unsupported element is used in PowerPoint presentation and warning is thrown while performing conversion.
+The following code sample demonstrates how to skip a PowerPoint to PDF conversion, when an unsupported elements (Metafile and Chart) are used in PowerPoint presentation by using listed warnings.

 {% tabs %}